minagawah/cra-ts-emotion-tailwind-solution/README.md

 ```

 **Up to this point were the basic setups needed for both babel and PostCSS approaches.
-Now, I will discuss for further implementations for both.**
+Now, I will discuss for further implementations.**

 <a id="what-babel"></a>